Malian defender Salif Coulibaly leaves Al Ahly for Iraqi side Al Shorta | Goal.com

 Meanwhile, Nigerian forward Junior Ajayi is back in the Al Ahly squad following a lengthy spell on the sidelines due to injury.

-Ajayi has been included in the squad to travel to Algerian side Saoura for Friday's Caf Champions League match on Friday.
+Ajayi has been included in the squad to travel to Algerian side Saoura for Friday's Caf Champions League match.